Stable cohomology of polyvector fields: Relation to stable formality morphisms

 \subsection{Reduction to graph cohomology}

 As we saw above (or by definition), $C(\Tpoly, \Tpoly)^{GL(\infty)}\cong \fXGC^{nt}$.
-Is is not hard to see that the graphs that give rise to polydifferential morphism are those in the image of $\fGC$.
-Hence, combining the statements above we obtain the following result: \begin{itemize} \item The space $\bar M^{GL(\infty)}$ is a torsor over the exponential group of $H^0( \fXGC )'$. \item The space $\bar M^{pg}$ is a torsor over the exponential group of $H^0(\fGC)$. \end{itemize} In the first case the $'$ again means that we restrict to those elements having vanishing unary and zero-ary part.
+It is not hard to see that the graphs that give rise to polydifferential morphism are those in the image of $\fGC$.
+Hence, combining the statements above we obtain the following result: \begin{itemize} \item The space $\bar M^{GL(\infty)}$ is a torsor over the exponential group of $H^0( \fXGC )'\cong H^0(\fGC)\cong H^0(\GC) \cong\grt_1$, i.~e., over the Grothendieck-Teichm\"uller group. \item The space $\bar M^{pg}$ is a torsor over the exponential group of $H^0(\fGC)\cong\grt_1$, i.~e., over the Grothendieck-Teichm\"uller group. \end{itemize} In the first case the $'$ again means that we restrict to those elements having vanishing unary and zero-ary part.
 In other words, we forbid cohomology classes represented by graphs with less than 2 input vertices.
 In the second case this is not necessary since there are no such classes.
+We furthermore used Remark \ref{rem:deg0}.